marg-tools/CoMeT/README.md

 	- cd test/app\_name
 	- make run

-- To see the dram accesses per memory channel, please use the application my\_test\_case inside test folder
+- To see the DRAM accesses per memory bank, please use the application my\_test\_case inside test folder
 	- To use this feature the application should be long enough to run for atleast 1 ms.
 	- cd test/my\_test\_case
 	- make run